 This is depicted in Fig.~\ref{fig:helstrom-observable}, where we reproduce the Helstrom bound for states in Eq.~(\ref{Two-pure-states}) by optimizing in the set of observables.
 In Fig.~\ref{fig:n2d2} we show the case of equal generation probabilities.
 In this case, the training was carried out using an ensemble size $N=50$ and a total number of iterations $k_{t}=50$, which leads to a difference $|p_{err}-\tilde{p}_{err}|$ is on the order of $10^{-3}$.
-This result can be compared to the one illustrated in Fig.\ref{fig:helmstrom_n50it300}, where the same ensemble size is used but with much larger number of iterations $k_t=300$.
-Thereby, the reduction in the dimension of the search space leads to a reduction of the total ensemble $N_{tot}$ by a factor 6.
+This result can be compared to the one illustrated in Fig.\ref{fig:helmstrom_n50it300}, where the same ensemble size is used but with a much larger number of iterations $k_t=300$.
+Therefore, the reduction in the dimension of the search space leads to a reduction of the total ensemble $N_{tot}$ by a factor 6.
 A similar result holds in Figs.~\ref{fig:n2d2-1} and \ref{fig:n2d2-2} for different values of the generation probabilities.
 Let us note that the initial condition in the search space is randomly chosen, that is, we do not assume as initial condition an observable close to the optimal one.

-Finally, we consider a more realistic scenario in which two single-qubit orthogonal states emitted by Alice are subjected to the action of a dephasing channel.
+Finally, we consider a more realistic scenario in which two single-qubit orthogonal states emitted by Alice are subjected to the action of a phase flip channel \cite{Nielsen}.
 The action of this channel onto a single-qubit density matrix $\rho$ is defined by the relation

 where the parameter $p$ represent the strength of the channel and $\sigma_z=|0\rangle\langle0|-|1\rangle\langle1|$.
-The dephasing channel nullifies the off-diagonal terms in the density operator with respect to the canonical basis $\{|0\rangle,|1\rangle\}$ while decreasing the purity.
+The phase flip channel nullifies the off-diagonal terms in the density operator with respect to the canonical basis $\{|0\rangle,|1\rangle\}$ while decreasing the purity.
 We assume that the states transmitted by Alice are random pure states and that the value of $p=3/5$ is unknown.
-The fidelity between the states pure states and the noisy states is 0.785, respectively.
+The fidelity between the pure states and the noisy states is 0.785.